richardhopton/smartbed-mqtt/README.md

 ## Notes

 Support for this was only possible due to assistance from david_nagy, corne & PT on Discord.

+# Member's Mark Support (BLE)
+> Member's Mark is the brand name for Sam's Club private label products; this prototype was tested using the [Premier Adjustable Base](https://www.samsclub.com/p/-/prod22421683) bed variant.

+## Configuring

+You must specify at least one bleProxy as demonstrated in the config defaults.
+You also need to supply at least one Member's Mark controller with `name` and `friendlyName`.

+## Current features include:

+- Buttons to trigger the standard presets
+- Buttons to trigger the user presets

+## Notes

+This remains connected to the bed controller and due to the bed only accepting one connection it will stop you from using the app to control the bed.

+Initial prototyping was only possible due to assistance from [@alanbixby](https://github.com/alanbixby/) on Discord.

 # Support